Vizzuality/trase/README.md

 * DATA_FORM_ENDPOINT: end point to send form values in Data page
 * PDF_DOWNLOAD_URL: end point to download a PDF snapshot of the page
 * PERF_TEST: when set to true, enables performance evaluation mode.
 Only supported outside of production environments.
 See https://github.com/garbles/why-did-you-update for more info.
+* HOME_VIDEO_ID: Youtube video id corresponding to the video of the home page.

 If you are using the included development server, you can set those variables in the `.env` file (use the included `.env.sample` as an example)